-The Hwasong-15 《화성-15》ICBM's first stage is liquid fueled and has two main engines that are gimballed, meaning they move for steering.
+The Hwasong-15 《화성-15》ICBM's first stage is liquid-fueled and has two main engines that are gimballed, meaning they move for steering.
 These are the only engines in the first stage.
-The second stage may be liquid fueled.
-If it is solid, then this is a significant advancement.
-It would be much wider than their previous solid rocket motors.
-North Korea should be able to orbit a satellite with the Hwasong-15.
-That's what the Titan II missile was used for after it was discontinued as an ICBM.
-The Hwasong-15 is very similar to the Titan II, which was the most powerful ICBM ever developed by the US with a 15,000 km range and carrying the most massive warhead developed by the US, the W-53, with a yield of 9 megatons.
-The North Koreans gave hints in the first image below that a Titan II design would be tested.
+The second stage is also liquid-fueled.
+North Korea should be able to orbit a satellite or nuclear warhead with the Hwasong-15.
+The Titan II missile was used to orbit satellites and the Gemini spacecraft after it was discontinued as an ICBM.
+The Hwasong-15 is very similar to the Titan II, which was the most powerful ICBM ever developed by the US with a 15,000 km range and carrying the most massive warhead developed by the US for a rocket, the W-53, with a yield of 9 megatons.
+The Hwasong-15 is shorter than the Titan II and has a range of 13,000 km.
+It is also similar to the FOBS(Fractional Orbital Bombardment System) developed by the Soviet Union.
+The North Koreans gave hints in the first image below that a Titan II-like design would be tested.
 The image on the left is of the Hwasong-13 which has two engines.
 The image on the right says, "Submarine Strategic Titan 《Polaris-3》."
 The ICBM uses two gimballed Ukrainian RD250 engines in its first stage and a single Ukrainian RD252 engine in its second stage.
 These were the engines used in the Tsyklon(Циклон, "Cyclone") series of Ukrainian space launch vehicles.
 The longer nozzle of the RD252 engine is optimized for use in the vacuum of space.
 The rocket is propelled with a hypergolic mixture of UDMH (unsymmetrical dimethylhydrazine(H2NN(CH3)2)) and dinitrogen tetroxide(N2O4).
-Hypergolic means that the two chemicals spontaneously combust when mixed together.
-The optimum mixture ratio for the combustion chamber pressure is somewhere around 2.2 N2O4/H2NN(CH3)2, which means the oxidizer tanks are about twice as long as the fuel tanks.
-The Hwasong-15 can fit four hydrogen bomb MIRVs in its shroud.
-The simultaneous launch of four Hwasong-9's with identical maneuvers suggests that the Hwasong-15 will target one single target with four warheads.
-There were four Hwasong-15's and at least four Hwasong-14's at the parade.
-That represents 20 warheads.
-The photos taken of North Korea's missiles are usually taken from below the missile or at ground level.
-Because of perspective the tip of the missiles look smaller than they actually are, and the lengths looks shorter.
+"Hypergolic" means that the two chemicals spontaneously combust when mixed together.
+These types of missiles are fueled and ready to launch at a moment's notice for 7.5 years before the liquids have to be replaced.
+These chemicals are stable at a wide range of temperatures, which is why they are used.
+The optimum mixture ratio for the combustion chamber pressure is somewhere around 2.2 N2O4/H2NN(CH3)2 by mass.
+Given the densities of the two substances, the oxidizer tanks should be about 1.2 times longer than the fuel tanks.
+The Hwasong-15 looks like it can fit four hydrogen bomb MIRVs in its shroud.
+The simultaneous launch of four Hwasong-9's with identical manoeuvres supports the idea that the Hwasong-15 has four warheads.
+There were four Hwasong-15's, five Hwasong-14's, and six Hwasong-12's at the parade.
+That represents 27 intercontinental range nuclear warheads just at the parade.
 Currently, North Korea's MIRVs are about twice as large as US MIRVs because the hydrogen bomb design is larger.
 They may be able to fit up to 10 MIRVs on the Hwasong-15 if they can make them as small as US MIRVs.

 A test of the Hwasong-15 on an actual ICBM trajectory would probably fly over the same area of Japan as the Hwasong-12 missile tests, between the islands of Hokkaido and Honshu, north of Hawaii, and coming down west of the Galapagos.
 The Hwasong-12 tests were probably meant to show what the trajectory would be, not targeting Hawaii.

-The Hwasong-14 《화성-14》 ICBM is based on the liquid fueled "medium long range missile", the Hwasong-12.
+The Hwasong-14 《화성-14》 ICBM is based on the liquid-fueled "medium long range missile", the Hwasong-12.
 "Hwasong" is Korean for "Mars".
 The first stage is a wider version of the Hwasong 12's single stage which has one main engine and four verniers (steering engines).
-The second stage is liquid fueled with four small engines that are essentially the same as the verniers in the first stage with larger nozzles for the vacuum of space.
+The second stage is liquid-fueled with four small engines that are essentially the same as the verniers in the first stage with larger nozzles for the vacuum of space.
 The turbopump for these engines appears to be embedded in the oxidizer tank.
 The second test of the Hwasong-14 was conducted at night and had a longer range.
 The interstage between the first and second stages has 8 small separation rockets.
 The current known size of North Korean conical MIRVs only allows for one MIRV on this missile.
 It can fit three American-sized MIRVs.
 The Hwasong-14 is designed to be on par with the Minuteman 3.
-The Minuteman 3 has three stages because it is solid fueled, and solid fueled engines are less powerful than liquid fueled engines.
+The Minuteman 3 has three stages because it is solid-fueled, and solid-fueled engines are heavier than liquid-fueled engines.
 North Korea currently does not have the capability to indigenously produce solid rocket motors of the diameter needed for the first stage.
 They are working in this direction.
 They do have the capability to manufacture smaller diameter solid rocket motors which are used in their Pukguksong-1 SLBM and Pukguksong-2 intermediate range missile.
 Larger diameter solid rocket motors require a more advanced material than the one used in their smaller diameter motors.
 North Korea already has the TELs for larger diameter solid propellant intermediate range and intercontinental range missiles.